Controller Not Connecting

 - Check the battery cable is connected firmly.

 - Check the antenna cable is connected securely.
-On a Mach II using an external antenna, make sure that the controller is seated all the way back in the housing, so it plugs into the antenna socket firmly.
+On a Tempo or Mach II using an external antenna, make sure that the controller is seated all the way back in the housing, so it plugs into the antenna socket firmly.
 Do this by pushing the controller just below the display.

 - Use a SIM card from a different network provider.